 Adjusted EBITDA and Adjusted EBITDA by segment are supplemental non-GAAP financial measures of our operating performance.
-Adjusted EBITDA means net income (loss) before (i) interest expense, net, (ii) (benefit from) provision for income taxes, (iii) depreciation, (iv) impairment of goodwill and indefinite-lived assets, (v) amortization of intangible assets, (vi) equity based compensation of Karman Topco L.P., (vii) changes in fair value of warrant liability, (viii) stock-based compensation expense, (ix) fair value adjustments of contingent consideration related to acquisitions, (x) acquisition-related expenses, (xi) costs associated with COVID-19, net of benefits received, (xii) EBITDA for economic interests in investments, (xiii) restructuring expenses, (xiv) litigation expenses (recovery), (xv) costs associated with the Take 5 Matter and (xvi) other adjustments that management believes are helpful in evaluating our operating performance.
+Adjusted EBITDA means Net income before (i) interest expense, net, (ii) provision for income taxes, (iii) depreciation, (iv) impairment of goodwill and indefinite-lived assets, (v) amortization of intangible assets, (vi) equity-based compensation of Topco, (vii) changes in fair value of warrant liability, (viii) stock-based compensation expense, (ix) fair value adjustments of contingent consideration related to acquisitions, (x) acquisition-related expenses, (xi) costs associated with COVID-19, net of benefits received, (xii) EBITDA for economic interests in investments, (xiii) restructuring expenses, (xiv) litigation expenses (recovery), (xv) costs associated with the Take 5 Matter and (xvi) other adjustments that management believes are helpful in evaluating our operating performance.

 We present Adjusted EBITDA and Adjusted EBITDA by segment because they are key operating measures used by us to assess our financial performance.
 These measures adjust for items that we believe do not reflect the ongoing operating performance of our business, such as certain noncash items, unusual or infrequent items or items that change from period to period without any material relevance to our operating performance.
 We evaluate these measures in conjunction with our results according to GAAP because we believe they provide a more complete understanding of factors and trends affecting our business than GAAP measures alone.
 Furthermore, the agreements governing our indebtedness contain covenants and other tests based on measures substantially similar to Adjusted EBITDA.
-Neither Adjusted EBITDA nor Adjusted EBITDA by segment should be considered as an alternative for net income (loss), for our most directly comparable measure presented on a GAAP basis.
+Neither Adjusted EBITDA nor Adjusted EBITDA by segment should be considered as an alternative for Net income, our most directly comparable measure presented on a GAAP basis.

-Results of Operations for the Three Months Ended June 30, 2022 and 2021
+Results of Operations for the Three and Nine Months Ended September 30, 2022 and 2021

-The following table sets forth items derived from the Company's consolidated statements of operations for the three months ended June 30, 2022 and 2021 in dollars and as a percentage of total revenues.
+The following table sets forth items derived from the Company's consolidated statements of operations for the three and nine months ended September 30, 2022 and 2021 in dollars and as a percentage of total revenues.